haneefdm/adv-cppdbg/README.md

 ### Memory Windows (coming)

 One or more windows to show a range of memory.
-Right now, you can do it in the **Watch** window using an appropriate C expression
+Right now, you can do it in the **Watch** window using an appropriate C expression.
+We will implement memory windows is only if we can do registers properly and efficiently.

 ### Disassembly Window (maybe)

-This is a much more ambitious feature for those focused on performance and compiler efficiency and how their C/C++ code translates into machine code
+This is a much more ambitious feature for those focused on performance and compiler efficiency and how their C/C++ code translates into machine code.
+We will also need to do stepi/nexti (assembly level step and next) whch the VSCode API/protocol does not support yet.

 ## Requirements